krmaxwell/cfp-collab-thompson-maxwell/ideas.md

+# Potential titles for the talk

-# Things I wish I knew about Python sooner
+- Things I wish I knew about Python sooner
+- Things I wish I knew sooner
+- Be lazy.
+Tips for easier code
+- Tricks for python data manipulation

+# Things we might talk about

 - collections.Counter
 - dict.get